fastlabel/fastlabel-python-sdk/README.md

 dataset = client.create_dataset(
     name="object-detection", # Only lowercase alphanumeric characters + hyphen is available tags=["cat", "dog"], # max 5 tags per dataset.
-    visibility="workspace", # visibility can be 'workspace' or 'public'. workspace is only visible to your workspace members. public is visible to all users. license="The MIT License" # Optional
+    visibility="workspace", # visibility can be 'workspace' or 'public' or 'organization' license="The MIT License" # Optional
 )
 ```